Munster Senior Hurling Championship: Teams

+2025 Championship

+Five counties will compete in the 2025 Munster Senior Hurling Championship:

+Debut of counties

+Seasons in Munster SHC

+The number of years that each county has played in the Munster SHC between 1888 and 2024.
+A total of 7 counties have competed in at least one season of the Munster SHC.
+Cork have participated in the most championships.
+The counties in bold participate in the 2024 Munster Senior Hurling Championship.

+List of Munster Senior Hurling Championship counties

+The following teams have competed in the Munster Championship for at least one season.

 Venues

 History

 Munster Championship matches were traditionally played at neutral venues or at a location that was deemed to be halfway between the two participants; however, teams eventually came to home and away agreements depending on the capacity of their stadiums.
 Teams that previously had agreements prior to the restructuring of the championship were Cork and Tipperary, Limerick and Cork and Limerick and Tipperary.
 Every second meeting between these teams was played at the home venue of one of them.

 Waterford and Clare, in spite of having home stadiums, did not have home and away agreements with the other teams as their stadiums were initially deemed not to be of an adequate size for Munster Championship games.
 These teams usually played their games at neutral venues.

 The introduction of the round robin format in 2018 saw home and away arrangements being agreed by all five teams, with every second meeting between the participating teams being played at the home venue of one of the teams.
 On 16 March 2018, it was confirmed that Waterford would play their two 'home' clashes at a neutral venue instead of Walsh Park.
 The ground has a capacity of just 8,000 and was deemed unsuitable.
 Nowlan Park in Kilkenny was mentioned as a possible venue for the Waterford-Tipperary game, however, the Munster Council cited a regulation whereby a change from a home venue can only be to a neutral venue within the province.
 In November 2018, the Munster Council once again voted against allowing Waterford to play home games in Nowlan Park.
 On 28 February 2019, it was confirmed that Waterford would play their two home championship games at Walsh Park after resolving a 'structural issue' which reduced the venue's capacity in 2018.